bobaseb/energetically-coherent-computation/index.md

 - in neural systems
 - relationship to consciousness

-Living systems
-- consciousness in
-- energetic properties of
-- relationship to consciousness

 Local and global aspects
 - of consciousness
 - relationship in coherence-class identity theory